jniluo15/jbcs_git_basics/README.md

 ## A Lesson on Git Branches and Merging
 ### Citations
-This repository is a fork of GitHub User Krafalski's [hfb repository](https://github.com/Krafalski/hfb).
-Capt Taylor Paul made the original modification to port the repository and exercise to GitLab.
+This repository is a secondary fork of GitHub User Krafalski's [hfb repository](https://github.com/Krafalski/hfb).
+Capt Taylor Paul made the original fork and modifed it for our GitLab and his courses.
+I have forked it from Capt Paul for IC470.

 ### Lesson Objectives
 _After this lesson, students will be able to:_

-- Explain how git's version control allows developers to work differently on projects
+- Explain how git's version control allows developers to work simultaneously on projects
 - Explain what a git branch is
 - Make a git branch
 - Switch between branches